LTP COURSE DESCRIPTIONS

 719C: Leadership, Management and Decision-Making

 This course examines relevant strategies and principles that can be utilized to enhance the skills of the athletic administrator in the areas of leadership, management and decision-making.
 Learning begins with an introduction to the differences between leadership, management and supervision, and continues with an in-depth investigation of each.
-Through the analysis of specific leadership and management characteristics and techniques, students will be able to apply specific skills to improve their leadership effectiveness.
+Through the analysis of specific leadership and management characteristics and techniques, attendees will be able to apply specific skills to improve their leadership effectiveness.
 Concepts and techniques of decision-making strategies are discussed and demonstrated through various in-class exercises.
 Appendices provide relevant materials, instruments and assessment procedures that support text materials and principles.

-721C: Positive Sporting Behaviour - For the Love of the Game
+721C: Positive Sporting Behaviour

 722C: Building a Positive School Culture through Sport